skrattaren/apf.rst/apf.rst

 + [p.
 223] "Rincewind leapt from the cart, landed on someone's shoulder, jumped again very briefly on to someone's head."

-  At the end of the movie "`Crocodile Dundee`_", our Australian hero makes his way across a packed New York subway station platform in this fashion.
+  At the end of the movie **Crocodile Dundee**, our Australian hero makes his way across a packed New York subway station platform in this fashion.

 + [p.
 233] "'A sarong.'
 'Looks right enough to me, haha.'"